ivoa/cosmopterix/docker/mysql/README.md

 ```

-Combining all of the above, we can create a database with
+Combining these fatures, we can create a new database,
-specific username and passwords, initialise the database with
-data from our SQL scripts, and then login
+initialise it with data from our SQL scripts, and then
-and run our tests.
+login and run our tests.

 ```
     #